maubanel/GMS2-Getting-Started/setting-up/README.md

 ##### `Step 2.`\|`FHIU`|:small_blue_diamond: :small_blue_diamond:

-If this is the first time you have run the game you may have to install the run-time component.
+If this is the first time you have run the game you may have to install the Runtime Modules.
 Feel free to select **Required Only**.

 ![install runtime components if necesary](images/FirstRun.png)